NStar Articles

 The Core

-Along the way, the midshipmen face extensive training to develop the discipline that was lacking in Commander Mackenzie’s three mutinous crew members.
+Along the way, midshipmen face extensive and intensive training to develop the discipline that was lacking in Commander Mackenzie’s three mutinous crew members.

 Retired Captain Wendy Lawrence, former NASA Astronaut and Academy graduate says, “That transformation period is designed to be challenging…and we all have stories to tell about it.
 That is our glue.
 That is what binds us together.”